JPrendy/template-repository/README.md

 **Creating a Mock Server:** we use a mock server with Postman to quickly test apis, to see how to create a mock server, see the following video [link](https://www.youtube.com/watch?v=rJY8uUH2TIk).

+**Converting JSON to Code:** A tool to generate models and serializers from JSON, schema, and GraphQL for working with data quickly & safely in any programming language [link](https://app.quicktype.io/).

 ### Mobile Specific Tools:

 **Fastlane:** Fastlane allows us to automate our development and release process [link](https://docs.fastlane.tools/).